 With many platforms out there, it’s impossible to establish a strong presence on each one.
 For this reason, it’s important to identify your target audience and find out where they spend their time scrolling.
 That way, you can focus your efforts where you’re more likely to be seen by the right eyes.

-For instance, many travelers turn to social media for inspiration while planning a trip — but they don’t all have the same go-to sites and apps.
+For instance, it’s important to consider the impact of social media on travel inspiration.
+Many travelers turn to social media while planning a trip — but they don’t all have the same go-to sites and apps.
 Some will peruse Pinterest to find an ideal destination for a solo getaway.
 Some will consult Facebook friends for recommendations on things to do and attractions to see.
 And others will watch Youtube videos to get excited about their upcoming adventures.

 If you know the type of traveler that’ll book your tour, you can show up on their platform of choice and grab their attention at a time that matters most — when they’re coming up with ideas or finalizing their itinerary.
-At the same time, you can grow your social media following.
+At the same time, you can boost social media followers.
 But how do you figure out what that type is?

 You can start by looking at your current customer base and taking note of any demographic trends.
 Generally, people with similar characteristics have similar interests.
 So if your guests fall into the same category, then you can guestimate that others who meet that criteria will be interested in booking your tours as well.